 - A. Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
 Foreign exchange gains and losses resulting from the settlement of such transactions are recognised in profit or loss in the period in which they arise. - B. Monetary assets and liabilities denominated in foreign currencies at the period end are retranslated at the exchange rates prevailing at the balance sheet date.
-Exchange differences arising upon re-translation at the balance sheet date are recognised in profit or loss. - C. Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in profit or loss.
-Non-monetary assets and liabilities denominated in foreign currencies held at fair value through other comprehensive income are re-translated at the exchange rates prevailing at the balance sheet date; their translated at the exchange rates prevailing at the balance sheet date; their translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in other comprehensive income. - D. All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'.
+Exchange differences arising upon re-translation at the balance sheet date are recognised in profit or loss. - C. Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognised in profit or loss. - D. All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'.